marsdrums/test-tutorial/visual-quality/index.md

 We can implement a digital butterworth filter response using a biquad filter.
 Let's see how to compute proper coefficients for this kind of filter:

-To compute the coefficients $a0$,$a1$,$a2$,$b1$,$b2$ for implementing a Butterworth filter, we need to follow a systematic process.
+To compute the coefficients $a0$, $a1$, $a2$, $b1$, $b2$ for implementing a Butterworth filter, we need to follow a systematic process.

 Define Parameters:
 - Cutoff frequency $fc$ (in Hz) – the frequency at which the filter starts attenuating the signal.
 - Sampling rate $fs$ (in Hz) – the rate at which the signal is sampled.
-In our case, the frame rate of our video.
+In our case, the video frame rate.

-The cutoff frequency in the digital domain needs to be pre-warped using the following formula:
+The cutoff frequency (in the digital domain) needs to be pre-warped using the following formula:

 $$
 ωc = 2π * (fc / fs)